MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ## Break on Errors

 Specify if the debugger breaks on the next error by using the `breakOnError` property.
 If the debugger is set to `breakOnError`, then it stops execution both on errors that are handled in code and on unhandled errors.

+> [!NOTE]
+> This property is not supported for Business Central online.

 The default value of the `breakOnError` property is **true**, which means the debugger stops execution that throws an error by default.
 To skip the error handling process, set the `breakOnError` property to **false** in the `launch.json` file.

 > [!TIP]
-> If the debugging session takes longer, you can refresh the session by pressing the Ctrl+Shift+P keys, and select the Reload Window.
+> If the debugging session takes longer, you can refresh the session by pressing the **Ctrl+Shift+P** keys, and select **Reload Window**.

 ## Break on Record changes

 Specify if the debugger breaks on record changes by using the `breakOnRecordWrite` property.
 If the debugger is set to break on record changes, then it breaks before creating, modifying, or deleting a record.
 The following table shows each record change and the AL methods that cause each change.

+> [!NOTE]
+> This property is not supported for Business Central online.

 |Record change|AL Methods|
 |-------------------|---------------------|